Peduncular hallucinosis

 In 1922, the French neurologist Jean Lhermitte documented the case of a patient who was experiencing visual hallucinations that were suggestive of localized damage to the midbrain and pons.
 After other similar case studies were published, this syndrome was labeled "peduncular hallucinosis."

 The accumulation of additional cases by Lhermitte and by others influenced academic medical debate about hallucinations and about behavioral neurology.

 Lhermitte provided a full account of his work in this area in his book "Les hallucinations: clinique et physiopathologie," which was published in Paris in 1951 by Doin publishing.

 Contemporary researchers, with access to new technologies in medical brain imaging, have confirmed the brain localization of these unusual hallucinations.

 Signs and symptoms

 The hallucinations are normally colorful, vivid images that occur during wakefulness, predominantly at night.
-Lilliputian hallucinations (also called Alice in Wonderland syndrome), hallucinations in which people or animals appear smaller than they would be in real life, are common in cases of peduncular hallucinosis.
+Lilliputian hallucinations, hallucinations in which people or animals appear smaller than they would be in real life, are common in cases of peduncular hallucinosis.
 Most patients exhibit abnormal sleep patterns characterized by insomnia and daytime drowsiness.
 Peduncular hallucinosis has been described as a “release phenomenon” due to damage to the ascending reticular activating system, which is supported by the sleep disturbance characteristic of this syndrome.
-In most cases, people are aware that the hallucinations are not real.
-However, some people experience agitation and delusion and mistake their hallucinations for reality.
+Patients can experience agitation and delusion and mistake their hallucinations for reality.